 - Microsoft Windows 7 32-bit (Supported as an option for WildFire appliance only)

-- Microsoft Windows 10 64-bit (WildFire Cloud Analysis only)
+- Microsoft Windows 10 64-bit (WildFire Cloud Analysis and WildFire appliance running PAN-OS 10.0 or later)

 - Android (WildFire Cloud Analysis only)